engagingnewsproject/enp-platform/wp-content/plugins/engaging-buttons/readme.txt

 == Upgrade Notice ==

+= Engaging Buttons 1.0.5 =
+* Plugin now works with local WAMP servers and PHP set-ups without short_open_tag enabled.
+This update does not bring any functionality changes.

+= Engaging Buttons 1.0.4 =
+* Added partial support for PHP v5.2.
+If you have Engaging Buttons activated on your site now, then this update should not affect anything for you.

 = Engaging Buttons 1.0.3 =
 * Performance improvements & PHP v5.3 support!
 Engaging Buttons now only adds ~2kb to your site weight (if GZIP enabled).
 A savings of ~500%.